trailofbits/testing-handbook/content/docs/languages/rust/30-static-analysis.md

 [Clippy lints](https://rust-lang.github.io/rust-clippy/master/index.html) are categorized into groups and levels.
 Groups categorize lints by the types of issues they detect.
 Levels indicate what to do when a lint finds an issue:

 * Allow: Ignore the issue
-* Warn: Print a message to stdout
+* Warn: Print a message to stderr
 * Deny: Return an error code (useful in CI pipelines)

 Clippy is a wrapper over the `rustc` compiler, so when Clippy is run, it executes [its own set of lints](https://doc.rust-lang.org/rustc/lints/listing/index.html) in addition to `rustc`’s.
 These lints are similarly categorized and can be controlled with the same flags and configuration options.

 For one-off security reviews, you want to get indicators of buggy code.
 For that, use the default configuration.
-It enables all warnings and deny lints:
+It enables selected warnings and deny lints:

 ```sh
 cargo clippy